 Mourne, Gullion, Strangford UNESCO Global Geopark

-It’s land boundary follows the Newry, Mourne and Down District Council administrative boundary.
-The coastal boundary encompasses the Marine Protected Areas (MPA), including Murlough Bay, Strangford Lough and Carlingford Lough MPAs.
+The Geopark’s land boundary aligns with the Newry, Mourne and Down District Council area, while its coastal boundary includes several Marine Protected Areas (MPAs), such as Murlough Bay, Strangford Lough, and Carlingford Lough.

-This geological richness forms a backdrop for a vibrant community, steeped in cultural heritage and legendary tales like those of Cú Chulainn and Fionn mac Cumhaill.
-Our vision is to protect, promote, and revere this treasured landscape for present and future generations, emphasising conservation, education, and sustainable development.
-To explore more about this unique Geopark and its tourism experiences, visit mournegullionstrangfordgeopark.com.
-For experiences and activity ideas, check out www.visitmournemountains.co.uk/geopark.
+This extraordinary geological backdrop is home to vibrant communities rich in cultural heritage.
+This is where legendary tales—like those of Cú Chulainn and Fionn mac Cumhaill—live on.
+Our vision is to protect, promote and celebrate this remarkable landscape for current and future generations, with a focus on conservation, education, and sustainable development.

 People and Places